 What can I major in At Southern Virginia?

 To teach elementary education you may obtain teacher licensure through any major, but we recommend majoring in Liberal Arts.
-To teach Music-Instrumental or Spanish you must major respectively in Music or Spanish.
+To teach Music Instrumental, Music Vocal, Mathematics, English or Spanish you must major respectively in Music or Spanish.

 How do I find out what courses I need to take?

 Advising forms for all areas of endorsement are located on the Southern Virginia website (svu.edu).
 You may also visit the registrar’s office for more information or contact the Director of Teacher Education or another member of the RTEC team.